 Each entry must be original work and previously unpublished.
 Simultaneous submissions will be accepted, but authors must notify Winston-Salem Writers immediately and withdraw from the contest if their work is accepted elsewhere.

-The anthology will be sold at the 2013 Bookmarks Festival as well as at area bookstores.
+The anthology will be launched at the 2014 Bookmarks Festival, & will afterward be available at area bookstores.
 Winners will receive a free copy, and the opportunity to purchase additional copies at a reduced rate.

 All works will be read blind.
-Preliminary judges are published members of Winston-Salem Writers.
-They will not be eligible to submit to the contest, and will disqualify themselves from judging any work that they may recognize.
+Author’s name/contact information should NOT appear anywhere on the manuscript.
+Preliminary judges, if needed, will be published members of Winston-Salem Writers.
+Preliminary judges are not eligible to enter the contest, and will disqualify themselves from judging any work that they recognize.

 HOW TO ENTER

-Submit entries by email only to Contests@wswriters.org.
-Each email serves as a cover sheet for one attached entry, and should include your name, address, telephone and email address.
+Submit entries via email only to email@example.com.
+Email serves as a cover sheet for each entry by including your name, address, telephone, & e-mail address.
 Also indicate the category to which you’re submitting, word count and the title of the entry.
-Attach the entry as a Word document.
+Attach your manuscript as a Word document.

-Use a standard font (Times preferred) in 12-pt. type, in black ink, double-spaced, with the title and page number on each page.
+Use a standard font (Times preferred) in 12-pt. type, double-spaced, with the title/page number on each page.
 Poetry should be single-spaced; 3 poems counts as one entry.
-Your name must not appear on your manuscript pages, or your entry will be disqualified.
+Author ID must not appear on your manuscript pages, or your entry will be disqualified.

 READING FEES and PAYMENT

-Entry fees, $10 non-members/$5 members for each entry, may be paid by Paypal using the button below, or by check payable to Winston-Salem Writers mailed to WSW Treasurer, 4153 Greenmead Rd., Winston-Salem, NC 27106.
+Entry Fees $10 non-members/$5 members for each entry) may be paid by Paypal below, or by check payable to Winston-Salem Writers at the following address:

-Multiple entries will be accepted, but each must be accompanied by a reading fee.
+Multiple entries will be accepted, each accompanied by a reading fee.
 Work may be withdrawn from the contest at any time, but reading fees will not be refunded.

-All entries must be postmarked by March 31, 2013.
+All entries and payments must be received by March 31, 2014.
 Winston-Salem Writers reserves the right to extend the deadline if necessary.

-The judges’ decisions will be announced at the Winston-Salem Writers annual meeting in June, 2013.
-Winners will be previously notified by phone or by email.
+The judges’ decisions will be announced at the Winston-Salem Writers annual meeting in early June, 2014.
+Winners will be notified prior to the annual meeting by phone or by email.
 Entrants may check the Winston-Salem Writers website for winners or email us for a list of winners after the annual meeting.

 By entering the Winston-Salem Writers Anthology Contest, writers give Winston-Salem Writers permission to publish the entered work or works in the Winston-Salem Writers Anthology and to list the author’s name in the Anthology, on the Winston-Salem Writers Website, and in press releases and other attendant publicity.